SonghaiFan/user_study_narrative_sketch/public/markdown/about.md

 During the training phase, you can click on the small eye 👁️ to open the **hint**.

 The hint will provide you with a title, key words (`theme` and `entity`) to help you understand the narrative.
-Whether it is correct or not doesn't really matter.

 The training phase asks you to **choose our defined narrative structure** in order to understand the **TT-graphs**.